mitmath/18303/README.md

 **Further reading** See for example chapter 6 of the Strang book for a typical textbook treatment of Von Neumann analysis.
 Something I dislike about this and many textbooks is that it does Von Neumann analysis right away.
 I prefer considering the dependence of Δt on the eigenvalues of A in general first (where things are both simpler and more general than diving into a specific discretization), and only then finding the eigenvalues of A in the Von Neumann case where we can solve for them exactly.

-### Lecture 21: October 25
+### Lecture 23: October 29

 **Handout:** [notes on the algebraic structure of wave equations](http://math.mit.edu/~stevenj/18.369/wave-equations.pdf)

-Âefined the inner product ⟨**w**,**w**'⟩ in the obvious way as ∫(uu'+**v**⋅**v**') and showed that Â\*\=−Â, i.e. that it is anti-Hermitian, for either Dirichlet or Neumann boundary conditions.
+Defined the inner product ⟨**w**,**w**'⟩ in the obvious way as ∫(uu'+**v**⋅**v**') and showed that Â\*\=−Â, i.e. that it is anti-Hermitian, for either Dirichlet or Neumann boundary conditions.
 From this, reprised the proof of real eigenvalues for the Hermitian case to show that now the eigenvalues are purely imaginary.
 Alternatively, showed that iÂ is a Hermitian operator, so all of the properties of Hermitian operators carry over to Â except that the eigenvalues are multiplied by i.

 Showed that an anti-Hermitian operator Â is simply _i_ times a self-adjoint/Hermitian operator −_i_Â, and therefore it inherits the nice properties of self-adjoint operators with one difference: the eigenvalues are _imaginary_ instead of real.
 If we call the eigenvalues −_i_ω for a real ω, then it is clear that we obtain oscillating solutions with time dependence _e−iωt_.
 Furthermore, showed that ⟨w,w⟩ is conserved in time, which in the next lecture we will interpret as conservation of "energy".